-- Language standards have been declining, ever since the introduction of emoji / SMS / … (5)
+- Language standards have been declining ever since the introduction of emoji / SMS / …

-Sometimes, these pre-scientific views also make their way into language policy, as is the case when formal English lessons are introduced in the early primary curriculum because ‘the sooner the better’ (6), or when teacher assessment frameworks incorporate discredited folk psychology artefacts like learning styles.
+Sometimes, these pre-scientific views also make their way into language policy, as is the case when formal English lessons are introduced in the early primary curriculum because ‘the earlier the better’ , or when teacher assessment frameworks incorporate discredited folk psychology constructs like learning styles.
 They can also make their way into public discourse in very forceful ways, as happened when the far right in Greece declared war (!) on a grammar book.
 In such instances, knowledge of applied linguistics can provide language teachers with a framework on which a credible counter-discourse can build.

 Returning to my original point, of course it is possible to teach a language well without any explicitly articulated theoretical knowledge, and if this is all one wishes to do, that is fine.
 But I think that as language educators, we can aspire to more than just teaching people how to read and write and speak and understand another language.
 My own goal, when teaching applied linguistics is to prepare teachers who will be in charge of their classrooms, even if this means taking back control from coursebook writers, examination providers, researchers and policy makers.
 But one can only change what one understands well.
 For language teachers, understanding applied linguistics is not about learning theory; it is about developing the confidence and authority that will empower them to make positive change happen.